Celebrating Seniors - Nick Nolte Turns 75

 Most recently, Nick Nolte can be seen in the television mystery miniseries Gracepoint (2014), and the feature films A Walk in the Woods (2015) with Robert Redford, Emma Thompson, and Mary Steenburgen; and Return to Sender (2015).
 Below, a funny clip from A Walk in the Woods in which Nick Nolte is propositioned by a fellow laundromat visitor.

-In 2016 Nick Nolte can be seen in the Epix television series Graves, as President Richard Graves.
-His co-stars in Graves have included Sela Ward, Ernie Hudson, Harry Hamlin, and Dennis Christopher.
+In 2016 Nick Nolte could be seen in the Epix television series Graves, as President Richard Graves.
+His co-stars in Graves included Sela Ward, Ernie Hudson, Harry Hamlin, and Dennis Christopher.

 *Images are public domain or Creative Commons licensed & sourced via Wikimedia Commons, Vimeo, YouTube, or Flickr, unless otherwise noted*